-Investigating the conceptualisation of the telephone in literature from 1876 to the present day, this project contributes to cross-disciplinary debates regarding technology, language and culture.
-It is a collaboration between the Science Museum Group, BT Heritage & Archives, and Nottingham Trent University, funded by the Arts and Humanities Research Council.
+Investigating the conceptualisation of the telephone in literature from 1876 to the present day, this project contributed to cross-disciplinary debates regarding technology, language and culture.
+It was a collaboration between the Science Museum Group, BT Heritage & Archives, and Nottingham Trent University, funded by the Arts and Humanities Research Council.

 - Explore the possibilities of the telephone within contemporary cultures and with diverse communities;

 - Provide a forum for cross-disciplinary debate, contributing to our broader understanding of the impact of the telephone on public discourse and cultural activity;

 - Inspire new ways of engaging with object collections;

 - Deepen the creative, critical and cultural awareness of the relationship between technology and the arts.